jump-dev/Dualization.jl/docs/src/manual.md

 a_0 - \sum_{i=1}^m A_i^T y_i  = 0
 ```

+We omit the MOI compact form for brevity, a complete version will be shown in the last section.

 ### Quadratic problems

 Optimization problems with conic constraints and quadratic objective are a straightforward extensions to the conic problem with linear constraints usually defined in MOI.
 More information [here](http://www.seas.ucla.edu/~vandenbe/publications/coneprog.pdf).